 Galapagos (GLPG) Gets a Hold Rating from RBC Capital

-In a report issued on April 6, Brian Abrahams from RBC Capital maintained a Hold rating on Galapagos (GLPG), with a price target of $155.00.
-The company’s shares closed last Tuesday at $194.27.
+In a report released today, Brian Abrahams from RBC Capital maintained a Hold rating on Galapagos (GLPG), with a price target of $155.00.
+The company’s shares closed last Thursday at $206.52.

 See today’s analyst top recommended stocks >>